memgraph/docs/cypher-manual/clauses/where.md

 Inside `WHERE` clause, you can use regular expressions for text filtering.
 To use a regular expression, you need to use the `=~` operator.

-For example, finding all `Person` nodes which have a name ending with `a`.
+For example, finding all `Person` nodes which have a name ending with `a`:

 ```cypher
 MATCH (n :Person) WHERE n.name =~ ".*a$" RETURN n;